Jumaruba/jtimesched/docs/09_assignment/09_assignment.md

 Assertions.assertEquals(10, projectList.get(1).getSecondsToday());
 ```

-And consequently modifing the second project in the Xml input to:
+And consequently modifying the second project in the Xml input to:

 ```xml
 <project>